realchrisward/Physiology-Analysis-Tools/README.md

     Physiology Analysis Tools
     Copyright (C) 2023
     Christopher Scott Ward.
+    with contributions from the IMPC Cardiovascular and Metabolism Working Group.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by